 Storage.
 Each register cell stores one bit of data.
 The bit is stored internally as a pair of cross-coupled inverters.
-The only PFETs in the register cell are the pull-ups of the coupled nodes, which we denote as x^0 and x^1 .
+The only PFETs in the register cell are the pull-ups of the coupled nodes, which we denote as $x^0$ and $x^1$ .
 Since we do not care how the values are initialized on power-up, we omit reset circuitry.

 Reading.
-The read output for each port of the cell is the active-low dual-rail channel $R$. ren acts as the bit line enable, and RC_i is the register line select.
-The production rules for $R^0 \downarrow$ and $R^1 \downarrow$ are exclusively NFETs.
+The read output for each port of the cell is the active-low dual-rail channel $\R$ . ren acts as the bit line enable, and $RC_i$ is the register line select.
+The production rules for $\R^0 \downarrow$ and $\R^1 \downarrow$ are exclusively NFETs.
 Each read port contributes one register (word) select wire-track and three bit wire-tracks.

 Writing.
-The write input for each port to the cell is the active-high dual-rail channel W, and the register line select WC_i .
-The QDI register cell is larger than a typical synchronous register cell because of both the dual-rail encoding and the additional circuitry to detect write completion, $wv$.
-With the exception of the cross-coupled inverters, the production rules for writing to x^0 , x^1 , and $wv$ all use NFETs.
+The write input for each port to the cell is the active-high dual-rail channel W, and the register line select $WC_i$ .
+The QDI register cell is larger than a typical synchronous register cell because of both the dual-rail encoding and the additional circuitry to detect write completion, $\wv$ .
+With the exception of the cross-coupled inverters, the production rules for writing to $x^0$ , $x^1$ , and $\wv$ all use NFETs.
 Each write port contributes one register (word) select wire-track and three bit wire-tracks.

 Register Zero.
 The hard-wired register zero requires no storage, and only requires a circuit for pulling down the $R^0$ rail for reading.
-A write to the zero register is non-modifying, and just immediately returns with $wv\downarrow$.
+A write to the zero register is non-modifying, and just immediately returns with $\wv\downarrow$ .
 The production rules for the zero register cell are listed in Program H.2.

 While the area per port of our QDI register cell is larger than that of most traditional synchronous register cells, all register cells scale linearly in both dimensions by the number of ports, hence quadratically overall.
 The area of heavily ported register cells is dominated by wires, not gates, therefore the traditional area models for synchronous register files also applies here, but with a different number of wire tracks per port.
 For comparison, the register cell presented by Tseng [50] is most similar to ours because both read and write data lines are dual-rail.
 Their cell has fewer transistors because they use a pass-gate transformation to convert the write bit lines to active-low.
 Zyuban and Kogge's model for register file energy complexity models cell ports as having a dual-rail write and monorail read line [57,58].
 Rixner, Dally, et al. model register cells with the minimal single transistor and single bit line per (unified read-and-write) port [42].
-The area, energy, and delay models for register core, but with more wire tracks per port.
+The area, energy, and delay models for register arrays mentioned in Section 1.1.2 apply the same way to our QDI register core, but with more wire tracks per port.